Computing a Group Action from the Class Field Theory of Imaginary Hyperelliptic Function Fields: Algorithms

 The coefficients of the characteristic polynomial of the Frobenius endomorphism of the Drinfeld module $\phi\in\Dr_2(\F_2[X], L)$ defined by $\phi_X = j_0^{-1}\tau^2 +\tau+\omega$ are:

 The polynomial $Y^2 + h(X) Y - f(X)$ defines a genus-$260$ hyperelliptic curve $\HH$ over $\F_2$, whose Picard group $\Pic^0(\HH)$ is cyclic and has almost-prime order

-This group order was computed using the Magma implementation of the Denef-Kedlaya-Vercauteren algorithm \cite{kedlaya2001counting}\cite{denef2006extension}.
+This group order was computed using the Magma implementation of the Denef-Kedlaya-Vercauteren algorithm \cite{kedlaya2001counting, denef2006extension}.
 This computation costs 53 hours on a Intel(R) Xeon(R) CPU E7-4850.

-We ran experiments for computing the group action on a laptop ($8$-core Intel i5-8365U@1.60GHz CPU, 16\,GB RAM).
+We ran experiments for computing the group action on a laptop (Intel i5-8365U@1.60GHz CPU, $8$ cores, 16\,GB RAM).
 We chose an element of $\Pic^0(\HH)$ at random such that the $u$-polynomial in the Mumford coordinates is irreducible and has degree $35$.
 The most costly step in practice is the first step of Euclid's algorithm: it starts by computing $\tau^{521}$ modulo $\phi_u$, which has $\tau$-degree $70$.
-Unfortunately, in our non-commutative setting we cannot use binary exponentiation to speed-up this step.
+Unfortunately, in our non-commutative setting we cannot use binary exponentiation to speed-up this step: $(P_1 + \Ltau Q)\cdot (P_2+\Ltau Q)$ need not equal $P_1\, P_2 + \Ltau Q$ for $P_1, P_2,Q \in\Ltau$.
 Therefore, we implemented a parallelized subroutine specialized for this task.
 By using the $8$ cores of the laptop, computing this group action takes 24\,ms.